senabayraktaroglu/Neural_Network_Gradient_Descent/README.md

 # Neural_Network_Gradient_Descent
 Neural network algorithm with gradient descent is implemented without using a neural network library.

-Equation derivations for one hidden layer
-Figure 1 Simple neural network architecture with 1 hidden layer

-In the backprogation algorithm, first error will be calculated using feed forward.
+# Goal of the project

 A multi layer neural network is implemented with using back propagation algorithm, mini-batch gradient descent and momentum.
 Different hyperparameters are experimented to find optimal model.
-First size of mini batch experimented when number of hidden units is 15.
-The best batch size found as 10.
-Also while initializing weights, standart deviation of random initialization set as m􀀀1=2 where m is number of inputs to hidden unit.

 # One hidden layer neural network equations and neural network architecture
  - One hidden layer neural network architecture :